Why do Tree Swallows use nest boxes?

 WE RECOMMEND THE FOLLOWING TWO TREE SWALLOW DESIGNS:

-- Click this link the plan for the GOLONDRINAS BOX.
-This box (see below) is easy
+- Click this link for the plan of the GOLONDRINAS BOX.
+This box (see below) is

-to make and is used by scientists of the Golondrinas de las Americas (Swallows
+easy to make and is used by scientists of the Golondrinas de las Americas

 - The Golondrinas project is a unique hemisphere-wide effort conducting